 Why you think you’re right — even if you’re wrong | Julia Galef

 Perspective is everything, especially when it comes to examining your beliefs.
-Are you a soldier, prone to defending your viewpoint at all costs — or a scout, spurred by curiosity?
-Julia Galef examines the motivations behind these two mindsets and how they shape the way we interpret information, interweaved with a compelling history lesson from 19th-century France.
+Julia Galef examines the motivations behind our mindsets and how they shape the way we interpret information.

 Livewired: The Inside Story of the Ever-Changing Brain